sair-lab/correlation_flow/README.md

     	Velocity Estimation in 3-D space $v_x, v_y, v_z, \omega_z$

+This repo contains source codes for the following paper, which is accepted by ICRA-18:

+[Chen Wang](https://wang-chen.github.io) *, Tete Ji *, Thien-Minh Nguyen, and [Lihua Xie](http://www.ntu.edu.sg/home/elhxie/), "Correlation Flow: Robust Optical Flow Using Kernel Cross-Correlators", IEEE International Conference on Robotics and Automation (ICRA), 2018.

 # Platform
   Codes have been tested on Ubuntu 16.04 with ROS kinetic.